Jeffrey Meek

 Jeffrey William Meek (born February 11, 1959) is an American actor.
-Meek and his family moved often; as a child, Meek lived in Zweibrücken (Germany), Michigan, and San Francisco.
+Meek and his family moved often; as a child, Meek lived in Zweibrücken (West Germany), Michigan and San Francisco.

 Meek graduated from Arlington High School in Riverside, California, and attended the University of California at Irvine.
-After graduating from UCI with a Bachelor of Arts degree in Drama, he moved to New York City after he was offered the role of Quinn McCleary on Search for Tomorrow.
+After graduating from UCI with a Bachelor of Arts degree in Drama, he moved to New York City, after he was offered the role of Quinn McCleary on Search for Tomorrow.

 Acting roles

 Meek's film acting includes appearing with Denzel Washington and Bob Hoskins in Heart Condition with Mickey Rourke, Morgan Freeman and Forest Whitaker in Johnny Handsome, and with Kurt Russell and Kelly McGillis in Winter People.